cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 PLANNED FEATURES:

+--The "Card Trick", putting the rarest card at the end (and adding to the suspense!)

 --The ability to select additional sets (This will take quite some time to implement!)

 --Portfolio to keep track of all of your pulled cards